Skip to main content

 Current Status: Sustain

-In accordance with their charters and by-laws, professional accountancy organizations (PAOs) in the UK are authorized to establish ethical requirements for their members.
+In accordance with their charters and by-laws, professional accountancy organizations in the United Kingdom are authorized to establish ethical requirements for their members.

 Current Status: Sustain